lsds/KungFu/README.md

 them hard to deal with limited bandwidth and stragglers;
-(ii) accuracy-wise, S-SGD *couples* training batch size with the number of workers, enforcing users to use large batch sizes, which can adversely affect the generality of a trained model (see [paper](https://arxiv.org/abs/1609.04836).
+(ii) accuracy-wise, S-SGD *couples* training batch size with the number of workers, enforcing users to use large batch sizes, which can adversely affect the generality of a trained model (see [paper](https://arxiv.org/abs/1609.04836)).
 To compensate the loss in generality, users must explore various [methods](https://research.fb.com/wp-content/uploads/2017/06/imagenet1kin1h5.pdf) for tuning hyper-parameters.

 ***Model averaging***:
 Model averaging is implemented as ``SynchronousAveragingOptimizer`` and ``PairAveragingOptimizer`` in KungFu.
-The former realizes the small-batch-efficient [SMA](http://www.vldb.org/pvldb/vol12/p1399-koliousis.pdf) algorithm; while the latter implements the [AD-PSGD](https://arxiv.org/abs/1710.06952) algorithm which reduces bandwidth consumption and tolerates stragglers.
+The former realizes the hyper-parameter-robust [SMA](http://www.vldb.org/pvldb/vol12/p1399-koliousis.pdf) algorithm; while the latter implements the [AD-PSGD](https://arxiv.org/abs/1710.06952) algorithm which reduces bandwidth consumption and tolerates stragglers.
-In model averaging, each worker updates its local model using small batch size, and exchange models to speed up the search for minima.
+In model averaging, each worker trains its local model using SGD, and average its model with peers to speed up the search for minima.
-Model averaging algorithms has a proven convergence guarantee (see [EA-SGD paper](https://arxiv.org/abs/1412.6651)) and often converge quickly (see [Lookahead paper](https://arxiv.org/abs/1907.08610)) with DL models.
+Model averaging algorithms have a convergence guarantee (see [EA-SGD paper](https://arxiv.org/abs/1412.6651)) and can converge fast with DL models (see [Lookahead paper](https://arxiv.org/abs/1907.08610)).
-A key property of model averaging is that: it decouples batch size with system parallelism, making itself *hyper-parameter robust*.
-We find this property useful as AI users often find it hard and expensive to tune synchronous SGD.
+A useful property of model averaging is: it decouples batch size with system parallelism, often making it *hyper-parameter robust*.
+We find this property valuable as DL users often find it hard and expensive to tune synchronous SGD at scale.

 ***Convergence evaluation***:
 We have tested KungFu optimizers using ResNet-50 and ResNet-101 for ImageNet.